Yunxiang-Li/Cpp_Primer/Chapter 2. Variables and Basic Types/Chapter 2. Variables and Basic Types.md

 > }
 > ```

-- `global_str` is global variable, so the value is empty string.
+- `global_str` is global variable, so the value is an empty string.
-- `global_int` is global variable, so the value is zero.
+- `global_int` is global variable, so the value is `0`.
-- `local_int` is a local variable which is not uninitialized, so it has a undefined value.
+- `local_int` is a local variable which is not uninitialized, so it has an undefined value.
 - `local_str` is also a local variable which is not uninitialized, but it has a value that is defined by the class.
-So it is empty string.
+So it is also an empty string.

-PS: please read P44 in the English version, P40 in Chinese version to get more information.

 > Uninitialized objects of built-in type defined inside a function body have a undefined value.
 Objects of class type that we do not explicitly initialize have a value that is defined by class.